occamsrazor81/playlist/README.md

 # Music and playlists
 Application where users can add, edit and delete songs.
-They can also create their playlists and edit those playlists (coming soon).
+They can also create their playlists and edit those playlists.
 Made using:
 <ul>
   <li><a href="https://visualstudio.microsoft.com/">Visual Studio</a> (not Code)</li>